Dracaena reflexa

 Dracaena reflexa (commonly called song of India or song of Jamaica) is a tree native to Mozambique, Madagascar, Mauritius, and other nearby islands of the Indian Ocean.
 It is widely grown as an ornamental plant and houseplant, valued for its richly coloured, evergreen leaves, and thick, irregular stems.

 Description

 While it may reach a height of 4–5 m, rarely 6 m in ideal, protected locations, D. reflexa is usually much smaller, especially when grown as a houseplant.
-It is slow-growing and upright in habit, tending to an oval shape with an open crown.
+It is slow-growing and upright in habit, tending to an oval shape.
 The lanceolate leaves are simple, spirally arranged, 5–20 cm long and 1.5–5 cm broad at the base, with a parallel venation and entire margin; they grow in tight whorls and are a uniform dark green.

 The flowers are small, clustered, usually white and extremely fragrant, appearing in mid winter.
 Neither the flowers nor the fruit are especially showy.
 D. reflexa var. angustifolia (syn.
 D. marginata) differs in having a magenta tint to its flowers, a shrubby habit, and olive green leaves.